 If you wish to change your booking in any way, you must contact us as soon as possible and we will accommodate your request to the best of our ability.
 Surcharges may apply.

 If any member of the party is prevented from traveling because of the death, injury or serious illness of the passenger, close relative or friend, redundancy or jury service, it may be possible to transfer the booking to another suitable person (acceptable to the Company) provided that written notice is given at least 30 days prior to departure.
 An administration fee of up to $150 may be imposed by the company to cover non-refundable costs.
 Airlines may impose 100% cancellation charges and the cost of a new ticket.

-- Minimum Group Size: The Company’s trips are priced based on a minimum group size that varies by trip, making our trips financially viable to operate.
-A small group surcharge will be assessed to each guest traveling in groups that fall below the minimum group size, which avoids us having to cancel the trip as many other companies do.
-Minimum and maximum group sizes do not include Access Trips guests, such as staff members, journalists and photographers.
+C) Minimum Group Size: The Company’s trips are priced based on a minimum group size that varies by trip, making our trips financially viable to operate.
+Per Section 5A, a small group surcharge may be assessed to each guest traveling in groups that fall below the minimum group size, in order to avoid us having to cancel the trip as many other companies do.
+Minimum and maximum group sizes do not include Access Culinary Trips guests, such as staff members, journalists and photographers.